tstohn/ESGI.documentation/_docs/software-overview.md

 ESGI is a debarcoding tool with features allowing for insertions, deletions, barcodes of varying length, and simultaneous alignment.

 ## Demultiplex
 Identify generic barcodes within sequencing reads and assign each read to its corresponding category - like individual cells or modality specific features.
+After demultiplexing all barcodes, with allowing for mismatches, RNA sequencing reads can be passed to the **STAR** alignment tool, and **annotate** appends STAR-derived genomic-information to the output.

-After demultiplexing all barcodes, with allowing for mismatches, RNA sequencing reads are passed to the STAR alignment tool, and annotate appends STAR-derived genomic-information to the output.
+## Input:
 To run demultiplex with generic barcode sequences, you need the following input files:
 - **input (fastq.gz):** single-end or forward read FASTQ file
 - **reverse (fastq.gz):** reverse read FASTQ file